skalenetwork/mirage-manager/docs/Staking.md

 Gets the node's share of the total credits

 _Returns 0 if node is disabled
-Accounts for unpulled rewards from the node's reward wallet_
+Accounts for un-pulled rewards from the node's reward wallet_

 #### Parameters